bakszero/codeforces/README.md

 # codeforces
-This repository contains the source code I have written
+This repository contains the source code I have written for questions on Codeforces.